• Skip to primary navigation

 In this manner “the Eye” sees the room as more organic.
 This is a method that decreases space, however, thus it is not considered functional.
 If you can’t give up that much space, you can place the furniture slightly askew, just subtle enough to add a hint of offsetting the square.

-To enhance the movement of the eye traveling in a circular manner, consider using the Law of Similarity and Law of Good Continuation.
+in a circular manner, consider using the Laws of Similarity and Law of Good Continuation.
 (The Gestalt Laws of Perception, Lesson III.)
 Choose a similar fixation, be it color or texture and repeat it at intervals on or near the walls or in the middle of the room.
 A fixation can also be a group of objects.
 For example, a group of baskets is perceived as one form.
 Color, however, is the most used fixation to move the eye.
 The good news is that where ever you place these like color items, the brain will create a peaceful path because it goes along with the Gestalt Law of Continuation.

 Instead the brain’s use of the Law of Good Continuation makes the eye choose the smoothest path possible like this: